2025-2028 Superior Area TIP (current)

 Details of Amendments #1-7

+The TIP, as amended, will remain fiscally constrained.
 Based on the criteria adopted in the MIC’s Public Involvement Plan, this project change requires a formal TIP Amendment.

 About Amendments and Administrative Modifications